TrustworthyComputing/PulpFHE/README.md

 ### What is PulpFHE
 PulpFHE is an extension unit with optimized non-linear functions for FHE processors.
 This project is a deployment of the new instructions set on its sister project, [Juliet](https://github.com/TrustworthyComputing/Juliet).

+This project introduces several optimizations to existing Juliet circuits to enable parallel execution.

 *The following instructions are the same of which are found in the Juliet repository*